webitel/voice-sdk-android/README.md

 ### Call Controls

-The SDK provides asynchronous methods to manage active calls.
+The SDK provides methods to manage active calls.
 Each method returns a `Result<Unit>`, allowing you to handle success or failure via `onSuccess` / `onFailure`.

 #### Sending DTMF Tones